sutty74/Homeassistant-Hikvision-POS/README.md

 This can be easily expanded to include any homeassistant event and further thoughts include POS triggered recordings.

-# Tools Required
+## Requirments

 Conmpatible Hikvision DVR/ NVR

 Not all Hikvison recorders have the POS function so please check compatibility.
 I have seen POS on most NVR's such as the "I" series NVR and some DVR such as the DS-7316HUHI-K4 on which this has been tested on.
 You Must have administrator access to the recorder to program the POS function

 **IVMS-4200**
 The windows version 2 and version 3 supports POS